Applying for a Visa

 - Accept the offer of admission via the Applicant Self-Service Portal.

-- Review the Campus or Distance estimated student expenses for the academic year and Professional Masters Programs (PMP) Important Visa Information document, a step-by-step guide to though the visa process at Duke, to determine your visa category and associated steps.
+- Review the Campus or Distance estimated student expenses for the academic year (note this will be updated for 2018-2019 in late February 2018) and Professional Masters Programs (PMP) Important Visa Information document, a step-by-step guide to though the visa process at Duke, to determine your visa category and associated steps.

 - Send signature page, official transcripts, and all required documents to our Admissions office.

 Upon receipt of your Signature Page and supporting documents, the MEM Admissions Team will verify your documents and complete Part I of the Duke Visa Services Request for Temporary Visa Form.
 The MEM Admissions Team and the Visa Services office reserve four weeks total from the date of receipt of ALL required documentation to issue visa documents.
 The Visa Services office will send visa documents to you via FedEx (after the visa documents have been issued).
 Only one form will be issued per student.
 Any unused form must be returned to the Professional Master’s Program Admissions office.

 Arriving on campus

 You must have visa documents, a passport, and a visa stamp to enter the United States.
 While it may be cheaper to book your travel far in advance, you are taking a big risk.
 If you do not have a visa stamp, you cannot travel, and you may lose money canceling and rebooking.
 We strongly recommend that you wait until you have the visa stamp in your passport before you book your travel.

 You are able to enter the United States 30 days before the start of classes.
 Your I-20 will note the date you can enter the United States.
 If your visa is sponsored by Duke, you will register with Duke Visa Services during orientation.
 Non-Duke sponsored new students register directly at Visa Services.
 More information will be included in communication prior to orientation.